Opening minds with an ancient 'mandala'

 "I don't buy this first-kingdom theory.
 It's a product of Thai nationalism," Ajarn Srisakra says bluntly.

-Archaeological finds in Sukhothai were interpreted through a Thai nationalist lens when the country was threatened by Western colonisation during the reign of King Rama IX, he explains.
+Archaeological finds in Sukhothai were interpreted through a Thai nationalist lens when the country was threatened by Western colonisation during the reign of King Rama VI, he explains.
 The government of Plaek "Pibun" Phibulsonggram then fanned the nationalistic fervour to foster the idea of Thai racial superiority and to strengthen his political standing as "leader" during World War II.
 This theory has now become the standard "truth", taught in schools nationwide.

 "Forget the textbook history focusing on kingdoms.
 More precisely, stop believing Sukhothai was the Thai nation's first kingdom." — Srisakra Vallibhotama, Archaeologist and renowned anthropologist